RTFC Homepage

 New:

-this version supports for the first time Microsoft Edge for displaying HTML pages.
-If you create files in HTML format or work with RTFC's accessibility checker, you can now also select Edge as your browser in the program options, File Types tab.
-Similarly, Edge is offered in the context menu of the "View" button when you convert a document to HTML.
-At least Windows 10 Release 1909 is required for this.
+This version supports Microsoft Edge for displaying HTML pages for the first time.
+If you create files in HTML format, or work with RTFC's accessibility check, you can now also choose Edge as the browser in Program Options, "File Types" tab.
+Edge is likewise offered in the context menu of the "View" button when you convert a document to HTML.
+This requires at least Windows 10 Release 1909.

 New: